-Discovering Soave, one must realize that this is a wine that can withstand some time.
-When Soave is first bottled, it does not represent what might be called the soul of Soave.
-It is best to let the wine sit in the bottle developing over the year after it is first released, to appreciate the qualities of Soave.
+Discovering Soave, one must realize that this wine can withstand some time.
+When the wine is first bottled, it does not represent what might be called the soul of Soave.
+It is best to let the wine sit in the bottle developing over the year after it is first released, to appreciate its qualities.

 An excellent example of a winery that has an outstanding reputation for aging Soave is Filippi Winery.
 Located in the Colli Scaglieri region of Soave, the winery is housed in a 14 Century building.
 Colli Scaglieri is a sub-area with a separate DOC.
 Purchasing the property in 1920, today, Filippo Filippi runs the winery.
 Utilizing Biodynamic and organic principles are the backbone behind Filippi wine.
 The soils are volcanic with black basalt and show what extremely volcanic soils impart on the grapes and wine.

 Two wineries stood out on a recent visit to Soave for the 2015 preview.
 The first is Coffele, a third-generation family-owned winery that started to become more known when Giovanna and Giuseppe Coffele Visco met in approximately 1971 and decided to revive the family’s legacy and history of cultivating grapes and making wine by establishing the Coffele Winery.